 Following our initial license application in 2008, we entered a long phase of pre-approval inspections, answering questions from FDA, and completing multiple regulatory submissions to FDA.
 On January 16, 2013, Flublok was approved by FDA for adults 18-49 years old.
 Since then, several other major milestones have been achieved:

 Throughout its history, Flublok has been recognized as an innovative vaccine, most recently being recognized by the Connecticut Economic Review as the first recombinant influenza vaccine, alongside other Connecticut firsts such as the helicopter, the 33 1/3 LP record, and the first nuclear submarine.

 Flublok innovation will not stop here.
-We are continuing to improve our vaccine by expanding to a quadrivalent formulation containing recombinant hemagglutinin from 4 influenza strains, developing alternative methods of administering the vaccine to eliminate the traditional syringe and needle, and developing a formulation that does not require refrigeration.
+We are continuing to improve our vaccine by developing alternative methods of administering the vaccine to eliminate the traditional syringe and needle, and developing a formulation that does not require refrigeration.